>make sure to refresh this page every time you access

 have only thirty minutes total for all activities.
 The leader is advised to begin any experiential activity as soon as possible and leave the discussion for last.

-of any esperiential activity the leader guides the class in
+of any experiential activity the leader guides the class in

-an organized discussion of the topics and readings assigned for that
+an organized DEBATE or discussion of the topics and readings assigned for that

-day.
-The leader focuses on how the blog entries and readings relate to
+day.** In preparing for class the leader focuses on how the blog entries and readings relate to

 each other and to the themes of the course throughout the semester .